VRLabs/15-Bits-Position-Rotation-Networking/README.md

 The "SyncedObject/Control" parameter must be true to start syncing.

+The "SyncedObject/Show" parameter will indicate when you can unhide your world prop.

-You have to split your effects using the provided parameters to get the best result.
-There are two ways the world prop can start for viewers, fast and late, so you must know when you make your prop visible.
+There are two ways the world prop can start for viewers, fast and late.

 Fast appearance can occur when a viewer has your avatar loaded and not culled before you enable the SyncedObject/Control parameter.
 The object will appear quickly without any network sync and behave like a regular world drop.
 Later, remote viewers will switch to the synced transform after the state machine networking has cycled one time.
 This may become a noticeable movement if your world drop is signficantly desynced by quick movement.
 Slow and deliberate drops will likely be unnoticeable when the switch happens.